 “Disorderly conduct” means intrusive or unwanted acts, words, or gestures that are intended to adversely affect the safety, security, or privacy or another person.”

 Restraining orders in North Dakota can either be temporary or last up to 2 years.
 There are a few different types of personal restraining orders available for petitioners who are in need of protection.
-The two most common are: Domestic Violence Restraining Orders and Disorderly Conduct Retraining orders.
+The two most common are: Domestic Violence Restraining Orders and Disorderly Conduct Restraining orders.

 When Should You File for one?